Medications and Drugs

 Magnesium chloride is used to treat or prevent magnesium deficiency (lack of natural magnesium in the body).

-Magnesium chloride may also be used for other purposes not listed in this medication guide.
+Magnesium chloride may also be used for purposes not listed in this medication guide.

-What are the possible side effects of magnesium chloride (Mag 64, Mag-Delay, Mag-SR, Slow-Mag)?
+What are the possible side effects of magnesium chloride (Mag 64, Mag-Delay, Mag-SR)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; severe dizziness, difficult breathing; swelling of your face, lips, tongue, or throat.